Joe Pye Weed 101 – How & why to grow this native plant?

 - The first one is the online market, especially the online Amazon store.
 You have a dozen options to buy the Joe Pye Weed seed on Amazon.

 - If you are looking for live plants, the best place is the local nursery or the garden center.
 There are many online websites are also there which offering the Joe Pye Weed plant.
 The Joe Pye Weed plant doesn’t bloom until the late summer, so the nurseries don’t carry it until the late summer.
-So, don’t panic if you don’t found any Joe Pye Weed in the spring season.
+So, don’t panic if you don’t find any Joe Pye Weed in the spring season.

-- You can also found some native verities of the Joe Pye Weed growing along the roadsides and wetland areas.
+- You can also find some native verities of the Joe Pye Weed growing along the roadsides and wetland areas.
 So, you can also collect some seeds from wild plants near your home.
 Many wild species of the Joe Pye Weed can be found, like Sweet Joe Pye Weed, Hollow Joe Pye Weed, and Coastal Plain Joe Pye Weed.

 Fun Facts about Joe Pye Weed